nidhaloff/deep-translator/README.rst

 .. code-block:: python

-    from deep_translator import GoogleTranslator, PonsTranslator, LingueeTranslator, MyMemoryTranslator, detect_language
+    from deep_translator import (GoogleTranslator,
+                                 PonsTranslator,
+                                 LingueeTranslator,
+                                 MyMemoryTranslator,
+                                 detect_language)

 .. note::

-    You can check the supported languages of every translator by calling the get_supported_languages function as a static method.
+    You can check the supported languages of each translator by calling the get_supported_languages function as a static method.

 - Example of checking the supported languages for the google translator: